Bindings¶

 Note

-You can test this simply script with anpylar-serve
+You can test this simply script with anpylar-serve without creating a

-complicated structure by placing the contents in a file index.py
+complicated structure by placing the contents in a file index.py and

 doing: